ITurres/O.P-Project/README.md

 the aim will be to align the items horizontally, keeping the text below the item with space between them and a large margin between the edges of the page and the so call items.

 first: for the subtitle, i will display flex it and justify it to the center, i will also give some top and bottom padding so it can have some space to be itself.

+*Regarding subtitle: Erase it from container3 and move it above, and give it a new class. so we can display flex just the items.